Lyric Street Records

-Lyric Street Records was an American country music record label.
-It was owned by the Disney Music Group and founded in 1997 by Randy Goodman.
+Lyric Street Records was an American record label.
+It was Disney Music Group's division for country music, founded in 1997 by Randy Goodman.
 The label had its first successes in 1998 with singles by Lari White and Aaron Tippin, both formerly of RCA Records.
 Other artists who recorded for the label included SHeDAISY and the label's most successful act, Rascal Flatts.
 A subsidiary label, Carolwood Records, existed between 2008 and 2009.
 Lyric Street Records was closed in 2010, with most of the former acts moving to other labels or exiting music entirely.